 An Avalung is basically a unit with a hose and a mouthpiece, which you put in your mouth when skiing a slope you suspect may avalanche.
 If you do get caught and buried you then breath through this hose and the exhaled carbon dioxide is released around your back.
 Inhaled air is brought in from the front of the unit, providing you with a much cleaner air source than re-breathing your exhaled breath.
 You can buy an Avalung as a stand alone unit you wear like a mini harness around your chest, or you can buy backpacks with them built in from BCA.
 It's worth noting that a substantial number of avalanche deaths occur as a result of impact or trauma and not just suffocation, which is possibly why the next category of equipment is becoming more popular.

 Avalanche Air Bags

-Although ABS packs (the original avalanche airbag brand) have been around for about 20 years, in recent seasons other brands have begun to produce equivalent products, such as Snowpulse and BCA, and you can now also get removable airbag sytems to convert any backpack to an avalanche pack.
+Although ABS packs (the original avalanche airbag brand) have been around for about 20 years, in recent seasons other brands have begun to produce equivalent products, and you can now also get removable airbag systems to convert any backpack to an avalanche pack.
 As off piste skiing has grown in popularity, sales of air bags has risen rapidly, and are seen by some as must-have pieces of kit.
-Note that different airlines have differing policies regarding traveling with avalanche air bags that have compressed gas cylinders.
+Note that different airlines have differing policies regarding travelling with avalanche air bags that have compressed gas cylinders.
 Most now accept them but whether or not they go in the cabin or in the hold and if they are allowed on fully charged can vary, check before you travel.
 Some systems feature refillable canisters, some require replacements so it's worth checking before you head to resort in case you need to replace the gas.

-These rucksacks have a cylinder of compressed gas, that when triggered by either a small explosive charge or a cable release, inflates an airbag from the pack, increasing the surface area of the skier.
+Most of these rucksacks have a cylinder of compressed gas, that when triggered by either a small explosive charge or a cable release, inflates an airbag from the pack, increasing the surface area of the skier.
 In a moving avalanche this has been shown to help the skier naturally stay near the top of snow pack, thus preventing deep burials where recovery is less likely.
 An easy way to think about this is that if you shake a packet of cereal, the larger pieces always come to the top.
 Therefore by essentially making yourself bigger by inflating the bags you move towards the top of the snowpack and can be more easily found, even if you are fully or partially buried.
 As you do not travel inside the avalanche as much the risk of impact trauma is also reduced.